elfrances/grs/README.md

         Specifies the IP address where the GRS app will listen for connections.
 If no address is specified, the server will use any of the available network interfaces.
+    --leaderboard-period <secs>
+        Specifies the period (in seconds) the GRS app needs to send its "leaderboard" messages to the client apps.
     --max-riders <num>
         Specifies the maximum number of riders allowed to join the group ride.
-    --report-period <secs>
+    --prog-update-period <secs>
-        Specifies the period (in seconds) the client app's need to send their update messages to the server.
+        Specifies the period (in seconds) the client app's need to send their "progress update" messages to the server.
     --ride-name <name>
         Specifies the name of the group ride.
     --start-time <time>